 - Treatment (in the general price category) is free of charge at university and regional hospitals that have a contract with the healthcare fund of the federal state concerned ("Landesgesundheitsfonds").

 - A referral from a doctor is needed (except in emergencies).

 - Daily charge for the first 28 days in hospital.
 The fee varies from one federal state to another (from €13.70 to €21.90 in 2018).

 - Detailed information (in German) about acute care hospitals and their services on Österreichischer Spitalskompass

 - Patient mobility contact point

 - A prescription fee has to be paid, currently €6 (2018).

 - Prescribed medicines are available in all pharmacies (standard price).

 - Search for pharmacies (in German).

-- Necessary ambulance travel is covered.
+- Medically necessary transport is covered.